Gouravkumar08/Library_Frontend/README.md

 This installs essential dependencies like:

-- `react-router-dom` – for client-side routing
+- `react-router-dom - npm install react-router-dom localforage match-sorter sort-by` – for client-side routing
 - `axios` – for making API calls
 - `tailwindcss`, `postcss`, and `autoprefixer` – for styling